VaclavElias/stride-website-next/wiki/Content.md

 ## Post Content

-The fasted way to create a new post is to copy an existing post and update the front matter and the content.
+The fastest way to create a new post is to copy an existing post and update the front matter and the content.

 💡**Tip:** We have a folder called `_drafts` where you can store your drafts.
-These files are not publisked.
+These files are not published.
 Once you are ready to publish your post, you can move it to the `posts` folder.

 ## Excerpt